Continuous time asymptotic representations for adaptive experiments

 Equations (\ref{eq:SLAN property}), (\ref{eq:Girsanov theorem}) imply $\hat{\varphi}^{(a)}(h^{(a)};\cdot)\xrightarrow[\mathbb{P}_{n,0}]{d}\varphi^{(a)}(h^{(a)};\cdot)$ for each $a,h^{(a)}$ and therefore,

-In other words, the likelihood ratio processes under the original experiment converge uniformly to those under the limit experiment for each $\bm{h}$.
-Following \citet{blackwell1953equivalent} and \citet{le1986asymptotic}, this implies that the two experiments are equivalent, in that the posteriors converge uniformly over all possible values of $\gamma_{1},\gamma_{0}$.
+By itself, (\ref{eq:equivalence of LRs}) does not reference a specific allocation process.
+While it describes convergence of likelihood ratio processes across the space of all possible `attention' values $(\gamma_{1},\gamma_{0})$, it does not immediately guarantee convergence at all possible time points $t$.
+Indeed, the relationship between the observed attention values $(\gamma_{1},\gamma_{0})$ and time $t$ is determined by the specific allocation process being employed.

-By itself, (\ref{eq:equivalence of LRs}) does not make any reference to an allocation process.
-To show that a risk function in the original experiment admits a corresponding representation or lower bound in the limit experiment, we need to go further and match the allocation processes as well.
-In particular, we need to show that for any set of (asymptotically) sufficient statistics, $\{x_{n,a}(\cdot),q_{n,a}(\cdot)\}_{a}$, there exists a corresponding $\{x_{a}(\cdot),q_{a}(\cdot)\}_{a}$ in the limit experiment such that, when $\bm{h}=(0,0)$, the distribution of the former converges to that of the latter as $n\to\infty$.
-This is the key result that we prove next.
+To demonstrate that a risk function in the finite-sample experiment admits a corresponding representation or lower bound in the limit experiment, we need to go further and match the joint distribution of the asymptotically sufficient statistics $\{x_{n,a}(\cdot),q_{n,a}(\cdot)\}_{a}$ as well.
+Combining this joint convergence with (\ref{eq:equivalence of LRs}) would yield uniform convergence of likelihood ratios across all time points, and thereby imply asymptotic equivalence between the actual and limit experiments in the sense of \citet{le1986asymptotic}.
+The following key result establishes this joint convergence.